Does varicocele treatment improve fertility in men?

 Photo of a doctor and patient

-Some experts think that varicoceles can affect in men.
-If men with a palpable varicocele and poor sperm quality have treatment, the chances of their partner becoming pregnant could possibly improve.
+Varicoceles can reduce men's .
+If men with a palpable varicocele (one that can be felt from the outside) and poor sperm quality have treatment, the chances of their partner becoming pregnant could improve.
+Men who have normal sperm quality and a small varicocele do not need to have this treatment.

 The aim of varicocele treatment is to stop the blood from building up.
-This can be done by either closing off the vein using minimally-invasive procedures (embolization) or by carrying out surgery to cut or tie off the vein.
+This can be done by either closing off the vein using minimally invasive procedures (embolization) or by carrying out surgery to cut or tie off the vein.
 These procedures stop blood flowing through the affected vein.
-It then flows through healthy, nearby veins instead.
+It then flows through nearby healthy veins instead.

 • About 21 out of 100 women became pregnant even though their partner's varicocele wasn't treated.